gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 R: 1 bit (boolean)

 : Restart indicator.
-If this bit is set this DTLS chunk is protected with a Restart DTLS Key context.
+If this bit is set this DTLS chunk is protected with a restart DTLS key context.

 P: 2 bits (unsigned integer)